 - a loss of income

 - a family crisis

-Although the landlord is responsible for the water account, in many cases it is a condition of the lease for tenants to pay for the cost of water consumption.
-If you are responsible for this part of the water bill, you may be eligible for PAS, see water accounts for more.
+Although the landlord is responsible for the water account in NSW, in many cases it is a condition of the lease for tenants to pay for the cost of water consumption.
+If you are responsible for this part of the water bill, you may be eligible for PAS.

 Access to PAS for tenants is limited to $150 for water usage.
 As PAS cannot be used to put an account in credit, the landlord should not pay the entire bill in advance if you want to use PAS credit.
 As this is a private arrangement between you and your landlord or real estate agent, speak to them first if you are facing financial difficulty.